GeekMan44/EasyUpdate/README.md

 # EasyUpdate

-🛠️ A small Python module to automatically update your script when a new version is released.
+🛠️ A lightweight Python module to automatically update your script when a new version is released.
 Allows compilation to `.exe` and Linux executables.

 ## 📦 Features